 An important factor that has a major impact on emissions from forming, curing and cooling is the result of binder applied to the product, as higher binder content products will generally result in higher emission levels.
 Binder-derived emissions depend essentially on the mass of binder solids applied over a given time and therefore high binder content and, to a lesser extent, high density products may give rise to higher emissions (European Commission, 2001).

 The emissions of melting and the after melting treatment are combined in Table 3.5.

-Table 3.5Tier 2 emission factors for source category 2.A.7.d Other mineral production, glass production, glass wool
+Table 3.5 Tier 2 emission factors for source category 2.A.3 Glass production, glass wool